My Approach to Coaching

 For me, coaching is all about working in partnership with a client to help them identify, explore and achieve their professional goals through the process of structured conversations.
 It is a professional development tool that can help you to resolve problems, explore new ideas and reflect upon real-life learning.

-As a coach, my role is to observe, listen, ask questions and provide feedback to get you thinking, taking you through the coaching process and helping to provide structure to the conversation.
-I may be quite direct at times, holding up the mirror and challenging you to test your assumptions and identify what may be stopping you from achieving your goals.
-At other times, I may simply listen and reflect back what you are saying to help you identify your own solutions.
-We may also turn to some specific tools or methods to explore particular issues or goals you may face, such as the “life balance wheel”, which can help to provide visual clarity to your words or “the meta-mirror”, which can help you feel empathy for another person.
+As a coach, my role is to observe, listen, ask questions and provide feedback, without judgement, to get you thinking, taking you through the coaching process and helping to provide structure to the conversation.
+I take a blended approach to the coaching framework, drawing upon ideas from OSCAR, GROW and Management Future’s Kipper Tie.
+I may be quite direct at times, holding up the mirror and challenging you to test your assumptions or identify what may be stopping you from achieving your goals.
+At other times, I may simply listen and reflect back what you are saying to help you identify your own solutions and ideas.
+We may turn to some specific coaching tools or methods to explore particular issues or goals you may face, such as the “life balance wheel”, to provide visual clarity on how you satisfied you are with your life, strengths questionnaires or assessments to identify what brings you success at work, or “the meta-mirror”, which can help you feel empathy for another person.

-I am happy to work with clients in any walk of life or stage in their career and I tend to take a holistic approach to coaching, so as well as looking at your professional, work and career-related experiences, I may also suggest we explore personal values, life experiences and other non-work topics in order to see how this may apply to your professional goals.
-However, if you would prefer not to do this, that’s entirely up to you – we work to the client’s agenda.
+I am happy to work with clients in any walk of life or stage in their career and I try to take a holistic approach to coaching, so as well as looking at your professional, work and career-related experiences, I may also suggest we explore personal values, life experiences and other non-work topics to see how this may apply to your professional goals.
+However, if you would prefer not to do this, that’s entirely up to you – we work to the client’s agenda and you will lead the way.

-I am currently working towards an ILM Level 7 Post-graduate Certificate in Executive Coaching.
-As part of my studies, I am working with a range of clients to build my practice and experience of handling different coaching issues.
-If you would like some free sessions in return for supporting me with my studies (by being recorded and providing feedback), I am currently looking for new clients.
+I am currently working towards an ILM Level 7 Postgraduate Certificate in Executive Coaching and Mentoring with Management Futures.
+As part of my studies, I must work with a range of clients to build my practice and experience of handling different coaching issues.
+Whilst I have now completed the requisite practical hours for the certificate, I am still working towards building my coaching practice, so if you would like some free coaching sessions in return for supporting me with my professional development (by being recorded and providing feedback), I am interested in working with new clients.
+I am currently operating somewhere between Foundation level and Practitioner level in line with the EMCC Competence Framework and hope to achieve accredited status and membership in due course.

 Boundaries & Ethics in Coaching

 Coaching is different to mentoring in that typically, a coach would not offer advice or guidance or share their own personal experiences.
 Instead, a coach simply helps an individual identify their own goals and solutions.
-It is also different to a therapeutic or counselling relationship, as a coach is not trying to “fix you” and is not typically qualified to provide support to someone experiencing significant mental distress.
-Whilst I am a qualified Mental Health First Aider with MHFA England, if during our sessions I become aware of any serious concerns about your mental health, I would normally refer you to other sources of advice or support and suggest we pause coaching until you are well enough to proceed.
+It is also different to a therapeutic or counselling relationship, as a coach is not trying to “fix you” and is not qualified to provide support to someone experiencing significant mental distress.
+Whilst I have completed the Mental Health First Aider Standard qualification with MHFA England and am familiar with most basic mental health conditions, I am not able to diagnose or treat mental illness, merely listen and signpost you to alternative support.
+If during our sessions I become aware of any serious concerns about your mental health, I would refer you to other sources of advice, suggesting we pause coaching until you are well enough to proceed.

-Some techniques do overlap with other disciplines of psychology or forms of professional development and there may be times I could step outside of a strictly coaching role to offer advice or signpost you in the direction of other resources/people/support, where I have knowledge, experience or information that you seek.
-However, in most situations I want you to draw upon your own knowledge and resources, rather than rely on mine.
-In these circumstances, I would flag this to you at the time and you can choose whether you wish for me to proceed.
+Some techniques used by coaches do overlap with other disciplines of psychology or forms of professional development and I am not overly precious about the boundary between coaching and mentoring.
+As a coach, I want you to draw upon your own knowledge, ideas and resources rather than mine, and I will always try to recognise and respect your own resourcefulness.
+However, there may be times I could step outside of a coaching role to offer advice or signpost you in the direction of other resources/people/support, if it is clear that I have knowledge, experience or information that you seek.
+In these circumstances, I would flag this to you at the time, seeking your permission to share and you can then choose whether you wish for me to proceed.
+If you would explicitly value my experience or knowledge as a mentor or HR professional instead of a purely coaching relationship, I am happy to do this too, but we should make this clear at the outset as part of our contracting discussions.

 All coaches are expected to practice with supervision.
-A coaching supervisor is an experienced coach that can provide support and advice to the coach in dealing with difficult clients, managing their own emotions in coaching or improving their coaching practice.
-I may refer to things we have discussed in coaching in supervision sessions, but I would do so in a way that can protect your anonymity.
-Supervisors are also bound by the same expectations of confidentiality and what is discussed in supervision stays in supervision.
+A coaching supervisor is an experienced professional coach that can provide support and advice to another coach in dealing with difficult clients, managing their own emotions in coaching, maintaining ethical boundaries or improving their coaching practice.
+I may refer to things we have discussed in coaching in my supervision sessions or share recorded coaching sessions with my supervisor, but I will try to protect your right to anonymity and confidentiality.
+Supervisors are interested in how I practice, not what you say as a client, so they will not be interested in the specific content of our session.
+Supervisors are also bound by the same expectations of confidentiality as coaches and what is discussed in supervision, stays in supervision.

 Virtual/Remote Coaching or Face-to-Face